 However, LGBTQ individuals still face a number of unique legal challenges navigating outdated laws and court practices relative to marriage, divorce, child custody, and adoption.

-We Love All FamiliesAt Gjesdahl Law, we care for and celebrate families whenever we can, whether that’s defining “family” as unlimited by considerations of sexual preference or gender identity, or giving out cupcakes the day same-sex marriage was legalized in Minnesota.
+We Love All FamiliesAt Gjesdahl Law, we care for and celebrate families whenever we can, whether that’s defining “family” as unlimited by considerations of sexual orientation or gender identity, or giving out cupcakes the day same-sex marriage was legalized in Minnesota.

 Thanks to the landmark civil rights case Obergefell v.
 Hodges marriage and divorce between same-sex couples is handled by the courts identically to the process that governs opposite sex marriages.